nordic-rse/nordic-rse.github.io/conference/submissions.md

 - Developing and delivering technical training materials
 - Infrastructure
 - Deploying and managing continuous integration/deployment (CI/CD) environments

-Please don't feel limited to classic lectures - we will consider any kind of event, such as discussions, networking sessions, hackthons, workshops, art exhibits, games, contests, etc.  Our primary categories to fill, though, are **plenary**, **talk/workshop**, **lightning talk**, **poster or exhibit**.
-Plenaries are 30-45 minutes, talks/workshops sessions are up to 1.5 hours in a session (but could span multiple sessions).
-See [the tentative schedule](/conference/schedule/) for how you might fit in.

 We don't plan for satellites, but if you know someone who can reserve space in Stockholm, we can try to coordinate.